Thomas R. Kline School of Law of Duquesne University

-The Thomas R. Kline School of Law is the law school of Duquesne University, a private Catholic university located in Pittsburgh, Pennsylvania.
-It is approved by the American Bar Association and is a member of the Association of American Law Schools.
-Dean April M. Barton joined the school in 2019 as its 13th dean.
+The Thomas R. Kline School of Law of Duquesne University is the law school of Duquesne University, a private Catholic university in Pittsburgh, Pennsylvania.
+Founded in 1911, the school has been approved by the American Bar Association since 1960 and has been a member of the Association of American Law Schools since 1964.
+It offers full-time and part-time Juris Doctor programs and a Master of Laws program for foreign-trained lawyers.